 Adverse incidents require reporting to the EPA under the NPDES Pesticide General Permit (PGP).
-An adverse incident is defined as an unusual or unexpected incident resulting from pesticide applications that an Operator has observed upon inspection or of which the Operator otherwise becomes aware, in which:
+An adverse incident is defined as an unusual or unexpected incident resulting from pesticide

-- 1. There is evidence that a person or non-target organism has likely been exposed to a pesticide residue, and - 2.
-The person or non-target organism suffered a toxic or adverse effect.
+- 1) There is evidence that a person or non-target organism has likely been exposed to a pesticide residue, and - 2) The person or non-target organism suffered a toxic or adverse effect.